-- 1. TOEFL scores are required for all international students; this requirement is waived if the student has earned a bachelor's or master's degree from a regionally accredited U.S. institution.
+- TOEFL scores are required for all international students; this requirement is waived if the student has earned a bachelor's or master's degree from a regionally accredited U.S. institution.
 Students scoring 80 or higher on the Internet-based TOEFL Test, 213 or higher on the Computer-based Test, and a 550 or higher on the Paper-based TOEFL Test will be given full consideration for admission into the Doctoral Program.
 Students scoring below these requirements may be required to (in addition to other admission requirements) interview with the Doctoral Admissions Committee prior to full consideration of admission into the program. - 2.
 Official scores from nationally standardized aptitude examinations, such as the Graduate Record Examination (GRE), Miller's Analogy Test (MAT), General Management Admissions Test (GMAT), or Law School Admissions Test (LSAT) must be submitted at the time of application.
 All entrance exams must have taken place within 5 years of submission to the program.
 Applicants achieving the minimum scores on the submitted entrance exam will be given full consideration for admission into the doctoral program.
-Minimum scores are presented below.

-MAT = 399 total score

-GMAT = 540 total score (verbal and quantitative)

-= 157-158 total score LSAT
+Minimum scores are presented below. - MAT = 399 total score - GMAT = 540 total score (verbal and quantitative - LSAT = 157-158 total score - GRE = 304 on the Revised GRE (verbal and quantitative only)